magento/devdocs/src/guides/v2.4/test/integration/annotations/magento-data-fixture.md

 #### Inline JSON as data provider

-Data can be passed to the [Parameterized Data Fixture][parameterizedDataFixture] using `with` directive as follows:
+Data can be passed to the [Parameterized Data Fixture][parameterizedDataFixture] using the `with` directive as follows:

 Example: